 Andy and his wife Rodi live in Oak Park in Ventura County.
 They have two grown daughters and two grandchildren.

 Andy served for two years on the Ventura County Grand Jury, one as foreperson.
 He’s a volunteer Ventura County disaster worker in emergency radio communications.
-Andy is a Ventura County Court Appointed Special Advocate for foster youth.
 He also volunteers in the Research Library at the Museum of Ventura County.